Diabetes Mellitus (cont.)

 Research has shown that impaired glucose tolerance itself may be a risk factor for the development of heart disease.
-In the medical community, most physicians are now understanding that impaired glucose tolerance is nor simply a precursor of diabetes, but is its own clinical disease entity that requires treatment and monitoring.
+In the medical community, most physicians now understand that impaired glucose tolerance is not simply a precursor of diabetes, but is its own clinical disease entity that requires treatment and monitoring.

 Evaluating the results of the oral glucose tolerance test

 Glucose tolerance tests may lead to one of the following diagnoses: